Euclidean and Affine Curve Reconstruction: Preliminaries

 Let $B_n$, $n \in \mathbb{Z}_+$, and $B$ denote matrices whose elements are $|a_{n, ij}|$ and $|a_{ij}|$, respectively.
 Then, due to a well known and easy to show fact that $\lim$ and the absolute value are interchangeable, $\limn B_n=B$.
 Note that a $k\times\ell$ matrix with real entries can be viewed as a real valued function on a finite set of ordered pairs \beq P=\{ (i,j)|i=1,\dots, k, j=1,\dots,\ell\}.\eeq

-Viewed as a sequence of such functions functions $\seq{B_n}$ converges to $B$ uniformly on $P$.
-Any functions on a finite set attains its maximum and so we can apply Lemma~\ref{lem-uconv} to conclude that which is equivalent to \eqref{eq-pf-lim1}.
+Viewed as a sequence of such functions, $\seq{B_n}_{n=1}^\infty$ converges to $B$ uniformly on $P$.
+Any function on a finite set attains its maximum and so we can apply Lemma~\ref{lem-uconv} to conclude that which is equivalent to \eqref{eq-pf-lim1}.

 \item Identity \eqref{eq-lim2} is an immediate consequence of \eqref{eq-lim1}.

 \item Identity \eqref{eq-lim3} is equivalent to \beq \lim_{n\to\infty}\max_{{t\in[0,L]}\atop{{i=1,\dots,k}\atop {j=1,\dots,\ell}}}\{|a_{n, ij}(t)|\} =\max_{{t\in[0,L]}\atop{{i=1,\dots,k}\atop {j=1,\dots,\ell}}}\{|\lim_{n\to\infty}a_{n, ij}(t)|\}.\eeq Let $B_n(t)$ and $B(t)$ denote matrices whose elements are $|a_{n, ij}(t)|$ and $|a_{ij}(t)|$, respectively.
 Then $\{B_n(t)\}$ converges to $B(t)$ uniformly on $[0,L]$.
 Uniform convergence implies that entries of $B(t)$ are continuous.
 We can view a $k\times\ell$ matrix whose entries are continuous functions on $[0,L]$ as real valued functions on the set